charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 buttonImages
 ```

-The `openseadragon-bin-2.2.1` directory contains OpenSeadragon javascript code and data needed by HandscrollViewer.  __Note: this version of OpenSeadragon is the only version tested with HandscrollViewer.__
+The `openseadragon-bin-2.2.1` directory contains OpenSeadragon JavaScript code and data needed by HandscrollViewer class.  __Note: this version of OpenSeadragon is the only version tested with HandscrollViewer.__

 The `DZIImages` directory contains the DZI image folders of the scroll images available in the demonstation website.
+See the __DZI Image Notes__ section below.

 The `buttonImages` directory contains the custom button images needed by HandscrollViewer.  __Note: the location of the custom button images is specified in the HandscrollViewer public property `prefixScrollUrl`.__